 Additional Purchase Costs

 You will need to appoint a conveyancing solicitor to handle the legal paperwork for you.
-Costs include the solicitor’s fees and local searches.
+Costs include the solicitor’s fees, appropriate searches and registration fees.

 You can get a professional removals company to help you move and they can even pack up your belongings for you.
 Or you may decide to hire a van and do it yourself.